 The 10 Best Kitchen Mixers

 This wiki has been updated 42 times since it was first published in February of 2015.
 When it comes to cooking food from scratch, whether you are kneading dough, making batter, or creating complex sauces, a kitchen mixer will relieve you of the strenuous part of your prep work.
 Our selection includes handheld designs suitable for the occasional baker as well as full-featured countertop models good for professional chefs.
 Any one of them will have you whipping up a feast in no time.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes